shingwasix/SStarView/README.md

 # Building

-(1)Download the source code.
+(1) Download the source code.

-(2)Add SStarView.h and SStarView.m in your project.
+(2) Add SStarView.h and SStarView.m in your project.

-(3)If your project is supporting ARC,you need to add compiler flag "-fno-objc-arc" for SStarView.m.
+(3) If your project is supporting ARC,you need to add compiler flag "-fno-objc-arc" for SStarView.m.

 # License

-The MIT License (MIT)

 Copyright (c) 2012 waaile.com